 “From Francis to Francis”

-The documentary that continues the Pontiff topic is completed.
-The film explores spiritual tradition of Franciscans in the Western and the Eastern Church and why the Jesuit Cardinal Bergoglio chose the name of St. Francis.
+The documentary explores spiritual tradition of Franciscans in the Western and the Eastern Church and why the Jesuit Cardinal Bergoglio chose the name of St. Francis.
+Filmed in Assisi (Italy), Argentina and Russia, it shows the heritage of spiritual tradition of St. Francis of Assisi and its continuation in the work of the present Pope.

 Watch the trailer in English